Exoskeleton Market Size and Share

 Recent Industry Developments

-• April 2025: Ekso Bionics entered a non-exclusive distribution agreement with Bionic Prosthetics & Orthotics Group for the Ekso Indego Personal, marking the company's first foray into the orthotics and prosthetics industry
+• April 2025: Ekso Bionics signed a distribution deal with Bionic Prosthetics & Orthotics Group to broaden reach of Ekso Indego Personal.

 Table of Contents for Exoskeleton Industry Report